TomSchillemans/Gposers.pics/README.md

 Get your own community handle for Bluesky!

-Go to https://swifties.social to join the swifties.social community.
+Go to https://gposers.pics to join the gposers.pics community.

 ## What is a community handle?

 A domain that other people can have their own subdomain on.
-For example, [@mozzius.swifties.social](https://mozzius.swifties.social) is a community handle that is part of the https://swifties.social community.
+For example, [@mozzius.gposers.pics](https://mozzius.gposers.pics) is a community handle that is part of the https://gposers.pics community.

 ## How do I get a community handle?

 This tool lets members of your community easily get a community handle.
-Simply go to the domain, such as https://swifties.social, and follow the instructions.
+Simply go to the domain, such as https://gposers.pics, and follow the instructions.

 ## How do I host my own community handle tool?

 If you want to set up your own community handle for your own community, you can use this tool.
 It's free and open source, and you can host it yourself.
-If it's a bit too technical for you, you can [use our hosted version](https://swifties.social/get-your-own).
+If it's a bit too technical for you, you can [use our hosted version](https://gposers.pics/get-your-own).

 Otherwise, follow these instructions for the easiest way to set up your own community handle tool.